SamFritz/archivesunleashed-workspace/docker-instal.md

 ![install-5](https://user-images.githubusercontent.com/7362321/35658638-4edeb1b0-06d0-11e8-8bef-4b7b5ad9143d.png)

-5. Now that Dcoker is running you can log in with your Docker ID if you have one.
+Now that the Docker application is installed you can log in with your Docker IDif you have one.
 You can create one at https://cloud.docker.com

+## Run Docker
+5. Open a command-line terminal, and try out some Docker commands:
+Run 'docker version' to check that you have the latest release installed.

+Next, run 'docker run hello-world' to verify that Docker is pulling images and running as expected.